federico-fogolari/pdb2trent/README.md

 REFERENCE:

 Please cite:
 F. Fogolari, O. Maloku, C.J.
-Dongmo Foumthuim, A. Corazza, G. Esposito PDB2ENTROPY and PDB2TRENT: entropy from conformational ensembles
+Dongmo Foumthuim, A. Corazza, G. Esposito
+PDB2ENTROPY and PDB2TRENT: conformational and translational-rotational entropy from molecular ensembles
 J. Chem.
 Inf.
 Model. (submitted)

 The theory and details of the method are reported in:
-F. Fogolari, C. J. Dongmo Foumthuim, S. Fortuna, M. A. Soler, A. Corazza, G. Esposito Accurate estimation of the entropy of rotation-translation probability distributions
+F. Fogolari, C. J. Dongmo Foumthuim, S. Fortuna, M. A. Soler, A. Corazza, G. Esposito
+Accurate estimation of the entropy of rotation-translation probability distributions
 J. Chem.
 Theory.
 Comput., 12, 1-8, 2016.

 ============================================================================